-Dubai Judicial Institute participates in 34th Abu Dhabi International Book Fair
+Dubai Judicial Institute Participates In 34Th Abu Dhabi International Book Fair

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Orient Planet Group) April 28, 2025: Dubai Judicial Institute participates in the 34th edition of the Abu Dhabi International Book Fair, scheduled to be held from April 26 to May 5, 2025, to showcase a wide collection of publications, including updated legislations and laws, as well as authored works.
+(MENAFN- Mid-East Info) Dubai Judicial Institute participates in the 34th edition of the Abu Dhabi International Book Fair, scheduled to be held from April 26 to May 5, 2025, to showcase a wide collection of publications, including updated legislations and laws, as well as authored works.

 Legal Disclaimer: